Pilatch/easy-element/README.md

 </style>
 ```

-If your styles live in a file ending in `.scss` or `.sass` then easy-element will figure which preprocesser syntax to use.
+If your styles live in a file ending in `.scss` or `.sass` then easy-element will figure out which preprocesser syntax to use.

 ### Examples